-There may be other challenges and risks to both our aging and current IT systems over time due to any number of causes, such as catastrophic events, availability of resources, power outages, security breaches or cyber attacks.
+There may be other challenges and risks to both our aging and current IT systems over time due to any number of causes, such as catastrophic events, availability of resources, power outages, security breaches or cyberattacks.
 These challenges and risks could result in legal claims or proceedings, liability or penalties, disruption in operations, loss of valuable data, increased costs and damage to our reputation, all of which could adversely affect our business.
 Our ongoing IT investments include those relating to cybersecurity, including technology, hired expertise and cybersecurity risk mitigation actions.
-In addition, IT investments in new technology that could result in greater operational efficiency may further expose our IT systems to the risk of cyber attacks.
+In addition, IT investments in new technology that could result in greater operational efficiency may further expose our IT systems to the risk of cyberattacks.

+The increase in hybrid working where employees including third-party employees, access technology infrastructure remotely increases additional information technology and data security risks.
 Like many companies, we continue to experience an increase in the number of sophisticated attempts by external parties to access and/or disrupt our networks without authorization, such as denial of service attacks, attempted malware infections, scanning activity and phishing e-mails.
-For example, in June 2021, we experienced a denial of service attack that impacted our network.
+For example, in June 2021, we experienced a denial-of-service attack that impacted our network.
 In response to the cybersecurity attack, we launched an investigation and undertook immediate action, including employing protocols to mitigate the impact of the threat going forward.
 Although our systems were not breached, no data was lost or exposed and our operations were not significantly interrupted by this incident, there is no guarantee that a future incident would not have a greater impact on our operations, our data or our reputation.
-We may incur significant costs protecting against or remediating cyber-based attacks or other cyber incidents.
+There is no assurance that the measures we have taken to protect our information systems will prevent or limit the impact of a future cybersecurity incident.
+We may incur significant costs protecting against or remediating cyber-based attacks or other cybersecurity incidents.
+While we maintain a cybersecurity insurance policy that provides coverage for security incidents, we cannot be certain that our coverage will be adequate for liabilities actually incurred, that insurance will continue to be available to us on financially reasonable terms, or at all, or that any insurer will not deny coverage as to any future claim.